Welcome to Year 5

 Mr Cadle joined to talk enthusiastically about the Greeks, their travels and wars, lifestyles and architecture.

 Our Christmas Enterprise was very well supported.
-The children gained valuable insight into who to organise their chosen stall to ensure they were both attractive, well stocked and most importantly profitable.
+The children gained valuable insight into how to organise their chosen stall to ensure they were both attractive, well stocked and most importantly profitable.
 Thank you to all the parents and extended family who supported them in their endeavours.